codemaster05330/timoanttila/content/blog/mysql.md

 tags: tutorials, servers, sql
 ---

-Normally, you can do everything with MySQL Workbench or software like that, but sometimes, you need to know how to use basic MySQL commands to complete your tasks.
+Normally, you can do everything with MySQL Workbench, HeidiSQL, DBeaver or software like that, but sometimes, you need to know how to use basic MySQL commands to complete your tasks.

 ## How to install MySQL / MariaDB on Ubuntu, Debian and CentOS